The Easiest Guide to Creating a Lesson Plan Template

 Set lesson goals & objectives

-- Each lesson plan that you create should have set goals that you want students to achieve at the end of the lesson.
-The best goals are specific, measurable, easy to understand & achieve and are time-bound.
+• Each lesson plan you create should have goals you want students to achieve at the end of the lesson.
+The best goals are specific, measurable, easy to understand & achieve, and time-bound.

 To the point content

-You want to present the information in a clear and concise way.
-Your lesson content should build connections between the lessons in order to build a growth mindset in students.
+You want to present the information clearly and concisely.
+Your lesson content should build connections between the lessons to build a growth mindset in students.

 Process